-Hotel: Fistral Beach Hotel
+Stay at the Fistral Beach Hotel

 Get a room with a view and hang out on the balcony to enjoy the stunning view.
 The room includes a large tub, and the hotel has a fantastic spa, as well as a nice modern bar to enjoy.
 The restaurant also has a fantastic view and serves great food.
 We had fish and chips and a plate of chicken wings that were really tasty.

-Day 5 – Leisurely drive through Cornwall
+Day 5 – Leisurely Drive Through Cornwall

 There are some other fun things to do in Cornwall, so we recommend stopping off at a couple of places on the drive from Cornwall to Devon.
 One of these activities is The Lost Gardens of Heligan – the most popular botanical gardens in the UK.

 It’s easy to spend a full day at the gardens, but if you keep your visit to a couple of hours, you’ll have time to visit the seaside town of Fowey.
 It’s not a big place, but during the tourist season, this little town is a great stop along the way to Devon.

 Park the car and have a look around at the shops, hop on a boat ride around the port, and have a cream tea at one of the restaurants.
 You’ll be able to see it all in a couple of hours.

+If you’d like to stay a night in Fowey, The Old Quay House is the perfect place to park yourself for the night.
+They even have a lovely restaurant and views to match.
 After leaving Fowey, head to Devon, where you’ll find the most charming hotel you’ve ever seen – the Glazebrook House.

-Hotel: Glazebrook House Hotel
+Stay at Glazebrook House Hotel